neillturner/kitchen-cloudformation/README.md

 key | default value | Notes
 ----|---------------|--------
-capabilities||Array of capabilities that must be specified before creating or updating certain stacks accepts CAPABILITY_IAM, CAPABILITY_NAMED_IAM disable_rollback||If the template gets an error don't rollback changes. true/false. default false. notification_arns| [] |The Simple Notification Service (SNS) topic ARNs to publish stack related events.
+capabilities||Array of capabilities that must be specified before creating or updating certain stacks accepts CAPABILITY_IAM, CAPABILITY_NAMED_IAM change_set_name ||Name of the Cloud Formation Change Set to create and then execute at converge time change_set_template_file||File containing the Cloudformation template to use to create the change set change_set_type | UPDATE |Cloud Formation Change Set can be CREATE or UPDATE disable_rollback||If the template gets an error don't rollback changes. true/false. default false. notification_arns| [] |The Simple Notification Service (SNS) topic ARNs to publish stack related events.
 Array of Strings. on_failure||Determines what action will be taken if stack creation fails. accepts DO_NOTHING, ROLLBACK, DELETE.
 You can specify either on_failure or disable_rollback, but not both.